vootaa/PetersenGraph/README.md

 # PetersenGraph

-Processing is used to obtain the data required for pre-calculation while visualizing the Petersen Graph structure.
+Processing software is used to obtain the data required for pre-calculation while visualizing the Petersen Graph structure.